Plancherel theorem and quaternion Fourier transform for square integrable functions: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge financial support from the National Natural Science Funds for Young Scholars (No. 11401606, 11501015) and University of Macau No. MYRG2015-00058-FST, MYRG099(Y1-L2)-FST13-KKI and the Macao Science and Technology Development Fund FDCT/094/2011A, FDCT/099/2012/A3.
+The authors acknowledge financial support from the National Natural Science Funds 11401606, University of Macau MYRG2015-00058-L2-FST and the Macao Science and Technology Development Fund (FDCT/099/2012/A3 and FDCT/031/2016/A1).